Skip to Content

 Shakespeare created lively entertainment for a mass audience, not highbrow theater.
 ASC strives to keep that original spirit in its performances.

-the american shakespeare company's blackfriar's theater
+The american shakespeare company's blackfriar's theater

 It keeps the house lights on during the plays so the actors and audience can see each other, as would have been the case in 1500s.
 The theater also has musicians playing modern music themed to the night’s play between acts.